What is Gallbladder Removal Surgery?

 People who already have IBS also can undergo gallbladder removal surgery.
 Sometimes for such patients, bowel movements become sloppy and uncontrollable after their surgery.
 They can have alternating bouts of constipation or diarrhea.
 White mucous with stool is another symptom that IBS is present.
 There is a slight possibility that people with a history of IBS even before their gallbladder removal surgery can get IBS once again.

-Solution to IBS after Cholecystectomy
+The solution to IBS after Cholecystectomy

 Sphincter of Oddi Dysfunction (SOD)